Matt & Amy Dixon

 Could you partner with the Dixons in this work?

 Partner with the Dixons

 The Dixons work with the Africa Inland Church Tanzania.
-Matt is managing the construction of the retreat and conference facilities for the Institute of Bible & Ministry (IBM) at Sanga Sanga near Morogoro, Tanzania.
+(IBM) at Sanga Sanga near Morogoro, Tanzania.

 If you would like to partner with the Dixons in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.